 What platforms can I watch CBS All Access?

 In addition to watching shows on your web browser, there are CBS All Access mobile apps available for iOS and Android.
-Apps are also available on Amazon Fire TV sticks, set-top boxes and Fire OS TVs, along with Roku sticks, set-top boxes and TVs.
+Apps are also available on Amazon Fire TV sticks, Apple TV+, set-top boxes and Fire OS TVs, along with Roku sticks, set-top boxes and TVs.
 In addition, the service is available on the Apple TV set-top box, Android TV-based set-top boxes and TVs, and it supports the Chromecast dongles and TVs.

 Can I download CBS All Access shows for offline viewing?